A variety of services are available for storing and sharing files. These are described in the sections below.

 The Physics Department provides AFS service for secure file storage and sharing.
 Windows, Mac, and Linux are supported.
 For more information, see here.

-Google Drive provides 30G of storage to all UW faculty, staff, and students.
+Google Drive provides unlimited storage to all UW faculty, staff, and students.
 Like Box, this can be used to back up a folder from your computer and can sync files between multiple devices.
 A useful feature is Google Docs, which provide word processing, spreadsheet, and presentation editors in your web browser.
 Multiple people can edit the same document at the same time if you give them access.
 This can be useful when working with remote collaborators on proposals, reports, papers, etc. To get started, go here.
 When downloading a Google Drive app to your computer, consider choosing Google’s Backup & Sync, which can be used to backup additional folders from your computer as well as the Google Sync folder.

 Box.com provides 50GB of storage to all UW faculty, staff, and students.
 Files can be shared with others and can be synchronized between multiple computers.
 Files can also be created and edited in your browser using online versions of Microsoft Office and Google Docs.
 Faculty can get a project directory for cases where that makes more sense than storing files in their personal area.
 To get started, see here.